Herman Silver

-Herman Silver (1831–1913) was the former Chairman of the Republican County Committee in LaSalle, Illinois, superintendent of the United States Mint in Colorado, a collector of internal revenue, a railroad official and a member of the Los Angeles City Council.
+Herman Silver (1831–1913) was the chairman of the Republican County Committee in LaSalle, Illinois, superintendent of the United States Mint in Colorado, a collector of internal revenue, a railroad official and a member of the Los Angeles City Council.
 According to the Jewish Museum of the American West, he was fluent in Hebrew and English.

 Saxony, Illinois and Dakota

 Silver was born in Magdeburg in Prussian Saxony in 1831, where "he was well-educated with Hebrew training."
 He emigrated to the United States in 1848, and on the ship he exchanged Hebrew-English language lessons with a Catholic priest.

 He settled in Kankakee County, Illinois, where he was a Free Soiler under John C. Fremont.
-He helped organize the Republican Party and became chairman of the Republican county committee in La Salle County.
+He helped organize the Republican Party and became chairman of the Republican county committee in LaSalle County.
 He married Eliza Post in Peru, Illinois and "went to Springfield and met Lincoln and was trusted with political work in Northern Illinois.

 He did not serve in the Civil War because of "congestion of the lungs," but he helped raise funds to support Illinois soldiers, and he helped runaway slaves.